anu-tiwari/Assembler-Simulator/README.md

 ## SimpleSimulator
 * The main Python file for the SimpleSimulator is called `Main.py`.
 * Other than Main.py, we have also created one Python module called `BinDec.py`, which has three functions which convert
- * 1)decimal to 8-bit binary or gives an overflow error⋅⋅
+ * 1)decimal to 8-bit binary or gives an overflow error
- * 2)decimal to 16-bit binary or gives an overflow error⋅⋅
+ * 2)decimal to 16-bit binary or gives an overflow error
- * 3)binary to decimal⋅⋅
+ * 3)binary to decimal
 * The Shell file `run` inside the `SimpleSimulator` directory contains the relevant instruction to run `Main.py`.